samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 ### Issue Overview
 If you have already followed the guide above, but OCLP does not prompt a "**Legacy Wireless**", then your Wifi card is not enumerated in ACPI at all.
 OpenCore can only overwrite properties for named devices in ACPI.
+If OCLP does show "**Available patches: Legacy Wireless**", that means OpenCore successfully loaded the device properties we injected and you don't need to follow this guide.

 #### Example:
 In this case, it ends with `pci168c,36`, which tells us it's **unnamed** (not a four letter name), the `IOName` we try to inject/spoof is **not** applied.
 ![](screenshots/hackintool_pcie_tab.png)

-If it has a name such as `ARPT`(has a four letter name), the `IOName` we try to inject/spoof is applied.
+If it has a name such as `ARPT` (or any four letter name, such as `PXSX` etc.), the `IOName` we try to inject/spoof is applied.
 ![](screenshots/hackintool_pci1683,36_to_ARPT.png)